 Why Hand Lettering?

-In this first collection, we asked hand letterers around the world to bring to life inspiring and empowering messages for women.
+We asked hand letterers around the world to bring to life inspiring and empowering messages for women.
 We took those messages and created statement t-shirts, art prints, and accessories that women can proudly display on themselves or inside their homes.

 Hand lettering is a form of drawing where you make letters come alive!
 Each piece is unique, an artist injects his or her own personality and style.
 It has both old and new characteristics, it’s a beautiful marriage between hand drawing and digital art.